Anora

 Anora’s husband should protect her, but hurts her.
 Which means the man who should hurt her, protects her.

-The tension between Igor and Anora is apparent immediately.
+Igor and Anora have tension immediately.
 We see signs of their backwards love in backward plot points.

 The movie opens with Anora giving a lap dance.
 She’s in control.
 But in their first scene together, Igor restrains Anora……..on his lap.
 He’s in control.
 He’s also the only one to pick up on Anora’s relentless spirit.
 He knows she will never stop fighting back.

-Anora has manipulated her sex appeal into a well-developed blueprint for controlling men.
+Anora has manipulated her sex appeal into a blueprint for controlling men.
 She knows if she acts a certain way, men will react a certain way.
 But that doesn’t work with Igor.
-He treats her like a person, not a sex object.
-For better or worse, Anora is not in control of her relationship with Igor.

 The two are alone the night after the marriage annulment.
-Sexual intimacy would be not be significant for Anora, but their emotionally intimate conversation is like a backwards consummation.
-She comments how Igor would have raped her that first day, had they been alone.
+Sexual intimacy would not be meaningful for Anora, but their emotionally intimate conversation is like a backwards consummation.
+She says how Igor would have raped her that first day, had they been alone.
 Igor insists he wouldn’t have.
 But Anora can’t conceive of a man who, if given the chance, would choose not to violate her.

 Without realizing it or saying it directly, Anora reveals the crux of her pain—nobody cares about her.